Hello-Ship-Code/Animated_Chess/README.md

-Since you are developing **Animated Chess** as a web application, you can leverage modern web development technologies that offer robust support for interactive graphics, animations, and multiplayer functionality.
+Since we are developing **Animated Chess** as a web application, we can leverage modern web development technologies that offer robust support for interactive graphics, animations, and multiplayer functionality.
 Here’s a breakdown of the best technologies for building a dynamic, web-based chess game:

 ### 1. **Frontend (User Interface and Game Logic)**: